katieymo/adrs_in_social_media/README.md

-# W266 Natural Language Processing - Final Project

 ## Enhancing Pharmacovigilance with Drug Reviews and Social Media

 ### Brent Biseda and Katie Mo
 ### Spring 2020

+This project was completed for the class MIDS W266 Natural Language Processing with Deep Learning.

 **Abstract**